cgonzalez-2338/FALL_GAME-2338/Game-Review_3.md

 ## Summary

 This is another tale from the legend of Zelda series.
 You play as Link, a hylian boy that turns out to be the hero.
-The king chooses link to help against the villan Vaati.
-Whom used to be apart of the "Minish" people. (basically jsut tiny fairy-like people) Until he was corrupted by the power of a Wizard's hat that was created by his master, originally a gift for the king.
-Vaati crashes the begining festival and destroys the legendary sword, as well as turning Princess Zelda into stone and plans on using her essance to make himself more powerful.
+The king chooses link to help against the villain Vaati.
+Whom used to be apart of the "Minish" people. (basically, just tiny fairy-like people) Until he was corrupted by the power of a Wizard's hat that was created by his master, originally a gift for the king.
+Vaati crashes the beginning festival and destroys the legendary sword, as well as turning Princess Zelda into stone and plans on using her essence to make himself more powerful.
+Link must travel through dungeons and obtain items that will help him save Zelda and defeat Vaati.
-This game is about... this should be at least 3-4 paragraphs summarizing the game play mechanics of the game.
-You should be answering the who, what, when, where, why, and how of the game itself.

 ## Final Thoughts

-Describe in as much detail as possible what you did and didn't enjoy about the game and list out your reasons why.
-Remember this is a review and thus should stand up to some criticism when making your reasons why you thought this way about particular features of the game.
-This should be at a minimum of 1 paragraph.
+I've always had a special place in my heart for almost all Zelda games.
+Even though this one isn't as popular as the main ones (OoT, MM, BoTW, SS) its still a nice and fun game to play.
+Its not a hard game, you may get stuck somewhere but the solution presents itself pretty quickly.
+There are fun sidequests that have you develop connections with the characters you meet along the way and the whole game including the story is just a fun time.

 ## Additional Information